Physics (2022 - 2024)

 - Advanced Experimental Physics (PHYS-UA 112)

 - Two advanced physics electives (3 or 4 points each)

-Students planning to do graduate work in physics or related areas are advised to take the following courses in year 3 or 4: Dynamics (PHYS-UA 120), Quantum Mechanics II (PHYS-UA 124), and Computational Physics (PHYS-UA 210).
+Students planning to do graduate work in physics or related areas are advised to take the following courses in year 3 or 4: Quantum Mechanics II (PHYS-UA 124) and Computational Physics (PHYS-UA 210).

 Major in Physics, Bachelor of Science (B.S.)

 This optional major program provides breadth in the sciences in addition to physics.
-The B.S. degree in physics will be granted to students completing the following:
+The B.S. degree in physics will be awarded to students completing the following:

-- The required courses for the B.A. major (see above) with the same AP policies, but with only one advanced physics elective instead of two
+- The required courses for the B.A. major (see above), but with only one advanced physics elective instead of two

 - Computational Physics (PHYS-UA 210)